queue-miscreant/fence-preview/README.md

 TODOs
 -----

-- Some pipelines need to not be automatic (Python)
+- Manual pipelines can be triggered
+- Make sure image extmarks show an error on failure
+- Virtual extmarks use fallback
 - Better splits
     - Preambles for fence content (TeX for math so that syntax works properly, Python imports(?))
 - Default LaTeX display is not eye-searing